lvl99/blockpress/README.md

 ### v0.5.0
   - [ ] Investigate existing editors to potentially integrate into frontend editor: CKeditor, maybe?
   - [ ] Build a frontend editor app

+There is also the [IMPROVEMENTS.md](IMPROVEMENTS.md) file which lists necessary improvements that should (and will!) happen to the code and the API.

 ## Contributing